nickw444/crappy-snap/README.md

-# Crappy Snap (v3) 📸 📸
+# Crappy Snap (v3, AI generated) 📸 📸

 A modern, web-based photo booth application that combines browser-based camera capture with hardware integration for a responsive photo booth experience.
+This version (v3) was entirely designed and implemented by the Cursor AI agent, showcasing the capabilities of AI-assisted development.

 ## Overview